lrdj/goodlookslikethis/_cases_sdingov/funding-agency.md

 Larger scale
 intervention

 ![](/i/cases/funding/overall-workshop-schedule.jpg)

 overall-workshop-schedule.pdf
 policy-lab-tube-map.png

-## Success
+-->

-As a result of collaboration and new insights our policy projects deliver better outcomes at lower cost.
+## Successful outcomes

-Our projects are being scaled and achieving savings.
-The Police Digitisation project is being rolled out across England & Wales, saving £3.7m.
+Using service design methods in a policy context is a thing that's gaining traction.
+As a result of the collaboration between policy and delivery many policy projects are delivering better outcomes at lower cost.

-We have also reached many more through the open policy-making toolkit, Policy Lab blog and slideshare which altogether have had over 50,000 views.
+Similar projects are being scaled and achieving savings, and as these policy design toolkits are shared across policy making teams, the positive impacts will be widely felt.